 Even your shedding Great Dane dog’s couch would be easier to wash if it has a removable cover.
 Once a week change covers and wash them.

 Flooring would be easier to clean if it is hard viz-a-viz soft carpets. .

 Dandruff could also be a reason behind your Great Dane shedding.
 As dandruff is caused due to dryness.
 And the major contributor of this dryness is frequent bathing.
 Sometimes low quality dog shampoos might cause dandruff as well.
 Nonetheless, you can efficaciously control dandruff by using coconut oil in the dog’s food.

 Stubborn Dandruff can also mark some underlying cause.
 Therefore, visit the vet with you Great Dane dog if nothing helps.

 Great Dane shedding is a natural process like in all other dog breeds.
 If your Great Dane is shedding a lot use a good tool to brush into the Danes coat.
-Which could be a rubber brush or a Furminator.

 Besides brushing, bathing also helps reducing Great Dane shedding.
 You might get your Dane bathed at a groomer as well.